skx/overseer/README.md

 Tests for other protocols will be added based upon need & demand, but pull-requests are welcome.

+## Configuration File

+If you prefer to use a configuration-file over the command-line arguments that is supported.
+Each of the subcommands can process a JSON-based configuration file, if it is present.

+The configuration file will override the default arguments, and thus cannot easily be set by a command-line flag itself.
+Instead you should export the environmental variable OVERSEER with the path to a suitable file.

+For example you might run:

+     export OVERSEER=$(pwd)/overseer.json

+Where the contents of that file are:

+     {
+         "IPV6": true,
+         "IPv4": true,
+         "Notifier": "irc",
+         "NotifierData": "irc://alerts:@chat.example.com:6667/#outages",
+         "RedisHost": "localhost:6379",
+         "RedisPassword": "",
+         "Retry": true,
+         "Timeout": 10,
+         "Verbose": true
+     }

 ## Address Families

 Because we're living in exciting and modern times the `overseer` application